 18. Visit the Coyoacán Neighborhood

-This trendy neighborhood was also the home to the famous Mexican artist, Frida Kahlo.
+South of the historic center, the Coyoacan neighborhood is popular because it was also the home to the famous Mexican artist, Frida Kahlo.
 Rated as one of the top neighborhoods to live in, this neighborhood has a lot to see and do.
-It gives off a quaint and charming feel with its cobblestone streets, large plazas, fountains, and plethora of restaurants to choose from.
+It gives off a quaint, charming feel, with cobblestone streets, large plazas, fountains, and plethora of restaurants to choose from.

-During the evening it gave off almost a carnival feel as many of the street food stalls and entertainers came out.
+During the evening it almost gives off a carnival vibe, as many of the street food stalls and entertainers came out.
 It’s a great spot to stroll around and try different types of street foods.

 19. Sample Every Flavor of Agua Fresca